Updated for 2022 with the results from the 2022 Motociclismo vote.

 The Ducati Multistrada 1200 won the 2009 vote for “Most Beautiful Bike” of EICMA by Motociclismo contest participants.

-After the somewhat controversially styled Multistrada 1000 DS (which I had for a while) and 1100 (which look very similar), the Multi 1200 is certainly the first Multistrada that received more universal praise from the general motorcycling public.
+After the somewhat controversially styled Multistrada 1000 DS (which I had for a while) and 1100 (which looks very similar), the Multi 1200 is certainly the first Multistrada that received more universal praise from the general motorcycling public.
 In fact, the Multistrada 1200 received a high 48.9% of all votes cast for the award.

 The Ducati Multistrada 1200 is much more than an evolutionary improvement over the previous Multistrada 1100.
 It keeps the basic formula of a multi-purpose machine, but radically changes the level of technology, adding: